 This website provides information for families of patients, for health professionals and others with an interest in Congenital Diaphragmatic Hernia.

 Missions of the Diaphragmatic Cupola Hernia Reference Centre

 - Organize screening options through health professionals;

-- Improve access to screening tests for DCH to provide families with earlier diagnosis of the condition;
+- Improve access to screening tests for CDH to provide families with earlier diagnosis of the condition;

 - Define treatment management strategies, and psychological and social support.